Skip to main content

 Why Glass Transition Temperature Defines Caramel Texture

-Glass transition temperature (Tg) is the single most important parameter for caramel texture prediction.
-Our calculator uses the Gordon-Taylor equation with validated coefficients from Roos (1993) to predict Tg within ±2°C, allowing precise control from soft taffy (Tg=-20°C) to hard brittle (Tg=+40°C).
+Glass transition temperature (Tg) is one of the most important parameters for caramel texture prediction.
+Our calculator uses the Gordon-Taylor equation to estimate Tg across the range from soft taffy (Tg=−20 °C) to hard brittle (Tg=+40 °C), so you can compare formulations and target a texture for your storage temperature.

-The Formul.io Caramel Calculator implements peer-reviewed glass transition models combined with validated moisture-temperature relationships from confectionery science.
+The Formul.io Caramel Calculator implements validated glass transition models combined with moisture-temperature relationships from confectionery science.
 This allows you to predict final texture before cooking, adjust formulas for climate conditions, and troubleshoot texture issues through quantitative analysis rather than trial and error.

 The Gordon-Taylor Equation: Foundation of Texture Prediction